There is no condition information for this clinic

 - ante and post-natal care

-- specific exclusions of service are listed under 'Additional Information' heading below.
+- specific exclusions of service are listed under 'Additional Information' below.

 - Community Physiotherapy South DHHS website